tothbalintjanos/prettifier/README.md

 ## Configuration

+Prettifier honors `.prettierrc` files in the root of your code base.

-The bot can be configured via a `.github/prettifier.yml` file in your code base.
+You can configured Prettifier via a `.github/prettifier.yml` file in your code base.
 The configuration options are:

 <a textrun="config-options">